 I also think food items make great gifts for people back home: mustard, oils, chocolate, salted butter caramel...

-Have a great trip! over 6 years ago
+Have a great trip! about 7 years ago